-If you are a book lover, these five great vacations for readers are likely to be appealing.
+If you are a book lover, these great vacations for readers are likely to be appealing.
 Each one is conducive to catching up on the books piled on your nightstand or the ones you’ve downloaded on your e-reader.

-In a wonderful post in Salon entitled, Reading Retreats: Paradise for Book Lovers, literary critic Laura Miller explains how reading retreats allow book lovers to unwind and get lost in their books.
+In a wonderful post in Salon entitled “Reading Retreats: Paradise for Book Lovers,” literary critic Laura Miller explains how reading retreats allow book lovers to unwind and get lost in their books.
 She mentions that even Bill Gates schedules getaways twice a year to catch up on reading.

 “The ideal reading retreat to my mind would involve four or five friends renting a big country house for a long weekend (at least three full days),” she writes.
 “They ought to be people who know each other well enough that they won’t be tempted to spend all their time getting acquainted or catching up.
 Everyone agrees that the rooms with the comfiest chairs are strict quiet zones.”

-Each one is conducive to catching up on the books piled on your nightstand or the ones you’ve downloaded on your e-reader:
+Each one is conducive to catching up on the books piled on your nightstand or the ones you’ve downloaded on your e-reader.